MLH/mlh-policies/participant-notices-and-agreements.md

 *This notice should be an optional checkbox on your event registration.*

-Communication from MLH: “I authorize MLH to send me an email where I can further opt into the MLH Hacker, Events, or Organizer Newsletters and other communications from MLH."
+Communication from MLH: “I authorize MLH to send me occasional emails about relevant events, career opportunities, and community announcements."

 This document was last updated on:
-May 11th 2022
+May 8th 2025